 What type of car you drive will impact your insurance rates.
 High-performance, flashy sports cars are always more expensive to insure, as drivers of these cars tend to take more risks.

 One reason people with higher incomes tend to get better rates is that they can afford to pay for damages out of pocket, so they don’t have to file a claim for every accident: fewer claims equals lower premiums.

 Low-income drivers sometimes have gaps or lapses in their insurance coverage, and this can lead to higher rates.
 Insurance companies consider people with gaps in coverage as high risk because they think you were still driving even though you had no insurance during these times.

 - Claims history

-- Credit score (except in California, Massachusetts and Hawaii)
+- Credit history (except in California, Hawaii, Massachusetts and Michigan)